ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 # Disaster Recovery

-Any unplanned downtime needs to be addresses as quickly as possible to minimise disruption of the end user devices.
+Unplanned downtime needs to be addressed as soon as possible to minimise disruption of end user devices.

 Below is a list of potential causes, how these errors will be raised as alarms and how to remediate them: